 1. Admit Powerlessness

 This step is about admitting that individuals struggling with addiction just don’t have control over their lives.
-From chaos can come recovery.
+This is a difficult thing to do for many people.
+However, from chaos can come recovery.

 2. Believe in a Higher Power

 This is merely the belief that someone or something greater than ourselves exists in the universe.
 It can be spiritual rather than religious.
 Many programs that use a 12-step method don’t really utilize any religious aspect.
 However, others do.